Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Newton averages 186.5 passing yards per game in eight matchups against the Buccaneers, 116.0 more yards than his over/under in Sunday's game.
+- Newton averaged 186.5 passing yards per game in eight matchups against the Buccaneers, 116.0 yards above his over/under for Sunday.

-- Newton threw multiple TDs twice in those contests against the Buccaneers, while throwing a touchdown pass in four games.
+- Newton threw at least a pair of TDs twice in those matchups against the Buccaneers, while throwing a touchdown pass in four games.

 - Note: Newton's stats vs. Buccaneers date back to 2016.